 Cradle Cap or Vernix Caseosa

-Cradle Cap (Vernix Caseosa) appears as a soft sebaceous like scalp covering in some babies during the the first few months of life.
-Cradle cap is a foetal barrier produced in late pregnancy, resulting from a combination of sebaceous & epidermal lipids, combined with desquamation of maturing foetal corneocytes.
-Cradle cap moisturises and waterproofs the skin and acts as a powerful natural wound healer.
+Firstly, Cradle Cap (Vernix Caseosa) is common.
+It appears as a soft sebaceous like scalp covering during the the first few months of life.
+Cradle cap is the foetal barrier produced in late pregnancy, resulting from a combination of sebaceous & epidermal lipids, combined with desquamation of maturing foetal corneocytes.
+Furthermore, Cradle cap moisturises and waterproofs the skin and acts as a powerful natural wound healer.

 Research suggests that Vernix may enhance wound healing in adults.